faridehebrahymy/Facial-Expression-Recognition/README.md

     we can use a kaggle API to access and download that dataset.

 ## Usage:
-This project is in notebook format.
-I wrote the program in google colabs.
-<br/><br/>
-**Google colabs** is a cloud based notebook IDE which offers a free GPU and allows us to write python code snippets with ease.
-It is almost similar to jupyter notebook but slight variations.
-Some of the code snippets in the program is specific to google colabs.
-Dont get confuse.
 <br/>
 <br/>
 In the notebook, I  explain all the concepts, pipeline , terminology , functions which is involved in the program in a clear and concised manner.